-Basic information about a program including resources, tracks, requirements, etc. can be listed on a University website
+Basic information about a program including resources, tracks, requirements, events, etc. can be listed on a University website

 Past courses are stored in Canvas in a read-only state in order to preserve records.
 Data storage limits may impact the length of time in which individual courses may be stored.
 The storage of sandbox and non-banner course material is not a core function of the LMS, so it is highly recommended that backup files are stored in Google Drive and/or BOX.

 External users and guests are not permitted into Weber State University's Learning Management System unless they are faculty/staff member from another institution serving on a WSU program accreditation committee.